stericishere/RL-for-airplane-onboarding/README.md

 **Interpretation:** ✅ **Controlled Policy Changes**
 - **Range**: 0.015-0.025 (moderate policy updates)
 - **Stability**: Consistent KL values indicate stable learning
-- **Safety**: No excessive policy changes that could destabilize training
+- **Safety**: PPO’s trust region constraint is working.
+KL is within a safe range (<0.1), meaning the policy updates are stable.
+If this shot up, it would signal learning instability.

 ## 🚀 Getting Started